 Introduction to Dynamic Array

-which is still a random access list data structure but with variable size.
-For example, ArrayList
+Most programming languages offer built-in dynamic array which is still a random access list data structure but with variable size.
+For example, ArrayList in JAVA.

 Similar to a one-dimensional array, a two-dimensional array also consists of a sequence of elements.
 But the elements can be laid out in a rectangular grid rather than a line.